stevw-repo/IMC-Prosperity-4/README.md

 # IMC-Prosperity-4
 ***

-### I made it to the finals (phase 2) with a huge comeback.
+### I made it to the finals (phase 2) as a solo participant.
 The most significant earning challenge for me is the round 2 manual challenge, earning +212,174 XIRECs and ranked 30th worldwide.
 Here's how I did it:

 ***